Leonardo-Boss/suckless-site/sta.li/faq.md

 Isn't starting statically linked executables slower?
 ----------------------------------------------------
-In most cases the answer is "No".
+In nearly all cases the answer is "No".
 In the theoretical case of a huge static executable, the payload might be loading the executable into memory; but we focus on small, static executables.
 In experiments, the execution time of a static executable was about 4000% faster than its dynamically linked counterpart